 There are many ways to commit Insurance fraud.
 It ranges from people who “pad” their claims to elaborate schemes perpetrated by members of an organized ring.

-Examples of Michigan insurance fraud include:
+Types of Michigan insurance fraud include:

 - Inflating a claim to get out of paying a deductible or to cover past insurance premiums.